devlenni/Instagram-Follow-Booster/README.md

 2. enter your Instagram **Username**, **Password** and the url to your post you want to check.
 3. save the config file and start the bot and press ENTER to start
 4. let it run, it takes a bit until the bot is running because of the delay

+You can also use the exe file if you want.